accounts-js/accounts/website/docs/strategies/password.md

 import AccountsServer from '@accounts/server';
 import AccountsPassword from '@accounts/password';

-const password = new AccountsPassword(...config);
+// We create a new password instance with some custom config const password = new AccountsPassword(...config);

-const accountsServer = new AccountsServer(...config, {
+// We pass the password instance the AccountsServer service list const accountsServer = new AccountsServer(...config, {
   password: password,
 });